peterhinch/micropython_ra8875/docs/GUI.md

 The GUI is structured as a Python package.
 One aim is to achieve a modular structure with the user importing only those modules which are required: this reduces the RAM requirement.
 The `ugui.py` file contains the commonest widgets, with more specialist ones in modules in the `support` directory.

-Core files:
+A further aim is to separate hardware dependent modules: this should aid porting the GUI to other device drivers.

+Hardware dependent files in the `driver` subdirectory:
- 1. `ugui.py` The micro GUI library.
+ 1. `ra8875.py` The device diver.
  2. `tft_local.py` Local hardware definition.
 This file should be edited to match your hardware.

-Optional files:
- 1. `plot.py` The plot module.

-Device driver in the `driver` subdirectory:
- 1. `ra8875.py` The device diver.
+ 3. `tft.py` Compatibility layer between GUI and device driver.
+ 4 `constants.py` Hardware dependent constants such as internal fonts.
- 2. `cal.py` Touchscreen calibration utility.
+ 5. `cal.py` Touchscreen calibration utility.
- 3. `ra8875_test.py` Driver test program.
+ 6. `ra8875_test.py` Driver test program.
 See [RA8875 driver](./DRIVER.md).

-Support files in the `support` subdirectory:
+GUI files in the `py` subdirectory:
+ 1. `ugui.py` The micro GUI library.
- 1. `constants.py` Constants such as colors and shapes.
+ 2. `colors.py` Constants such as colors and shapes.
- 2. `asyn.py` Synchronisation primitives [from here](https://github.com/peterhinch/micropython-async.git).
+ 3. `asynch.py` Synchronisation primitives [from here](https://github.com/peterhinch/micropython-async.git).
- 3. `aswitch.py` Has a `Delay_ms` class for retriggerable delays.
-From above.
+ 4. `asyn.py` Further primitives used by plot module.
+ 5. `plot.py` The plot module.

+Widgets in the `widgets` directory:
+ 1. `buttons.py` Various types of pushbutton.
+ 2. `checkbox.py`
+ 3. `dialog.py`
+ 4. `dial.py` Rotary meter display class.
+ 5. `dropdown.py`
+ 6. `knob.py` Knob "potentiometer" control class.
+ 7. `label.py`
+ 8. `led.py`
+ 9. `listbox.py`
+ 10. `meter.py` Linear meter display class.
+ 11. `sliders.py`
+ 12. `textbox.py`
+ 13. `vectors.py` Vector display class.

- 4. `font10.py` Fonts used by the demo programs.
+Python font files in the `fonts` directory used by the demo programs:
- 5. `font14.py` Ditto.
-These are generated from the free font `FreeSans.ttf`.
+ 1. `font10.py` Both generated from the free font `FreeSans.ttf`.

-Fonts apart, these files are necessary for the GUI to run.
+ 2. `font14.py`

 Demo programs in the `demos` subdirectory:
  1. `vst.py` A test program for vertical linear sliders.
 Also demos an